CantaloupeStudios/VirtualAnalogGodot/Tutorial.md

 the godot engine 3.1.
-This guide assumes that you understand some programming and knows how the godot engine works, but any advices and questions are welcome in the comment section bellow.
+This guide assumes that you understand some programming and knows how the godot engine works, but any advices and questions are welcome in the Issues section.

  * [Assets for this tutorial](https://drive.google.com/file/d/17ccGCXtCH6i9lLMqRfkTd7QygE3b1hHX/view?usp=sharing)
  * [FullProject](https://github.com/CantaloupeStudios/VirtualAnalogGodot)